-Rocking Your Vehicle to Get it Out:
+Rocking your vehicle to get it out:

 First, turn your steering wheel left and right.
 That will clear the area around your front wheels.
+You should turn your traction control system off.
+(See Traction Control System in the Index.)
 Then shift back and forth between R (Reverse) and a forward gear, spinning the wheels as little as possible.
 Release the accelerator pedal while you shift, and press lightly on the accelerator pedal when the transaxle is in gear.
 If that doesn't get you out after a few tries, you may need to be towed out.
-If you do need to be towed out, see Towing Your Oldsmobile in the Index.
+If you do need to be towed out, see Towing Your Vehicle in the Index.